 This scenario consists of an n:m video conferencing session (e.g., in family meetings, office meetings, etc.) as depicted in Figure 5.
 The media distribution is handled over a multicast shared bi-directional non-homogeneous tree in the ALICANTE network.
-In such a way only the minimum amount of network resources are spent, while assuring maximum quality to the end user.
+In such a way only the minimum amount of network resources are spent, while assuring to the end user a maximum on quality.